orchetect/PrefsKit/README.md

 Add the package to your project or Swift package using `https://github.com/orchetect/PrefsKit` as the URL.

+Note that PrefsKit makes use of [Swift Macros](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/macros/) and because of this, Xcode will prompt you to allow macros for this package.
+It will ask again any time a new release of the package is available and you update to it.

 ## Author

 Coded by a bunch of 🐹 hamsters in a trench coat that calls itself [@orchetect](https://github.com/orchetect).